-Juncos were flying this afternoon, at the embankment of the Reading Viaduct, next to the train tracks that lead into the tunnel towards Market East.
+Campsis radicans is flowering at the north end of the Reading Viaduct, next to the train tracks that lead in to Market East.